ufront/hello/README.md

 - Using a controller to respond to link clicks and form submits.
 - Returning a ViewResult using the built in `haxe.Template` templating system.

 There's obviously a lot more to Ufront, but this is supposed to be a very simple example.
+For more comprehensive guides, you can visit the [ufront-nodejs-guide](https://github.com/kevinresol/ufront-nodejs-guide/)

 ### Viewing it online